 Fraternity and Sorority GPA

-Fraternity and sorority scholarship officers worked with OFSA and their alumni foundations, as well as the Colgate community, to gather application data, letters of reference and GPAs, as they successfully engaged in their annual scholarship award recognition events and initiatives.
+Scholarship: Scholarship is a value that the Fraternity and Sorority community here at Colgate work uphold.
+Organizations have an officer designated to scholarship, who works with the OFSA and their alumni foundation, as well as the Colgate community, to gather application data, letters of reference and GPAs as they successfully engaged in their annual scholarship award recognition events and initiatives.

 Beta Theta Pi